July 1, 2019

 The designations employed and the presentation of material throughout this publication do not imply the expression of any opinion whatsoever on the part of UNESCO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 The ideas and opinions expressed in this publication are those of the authors; they are not necessarily those of UNESCO and do not commit the Organization.

 Shanks, O.C., Peed, L.A., Kelty, C.A., Sivaganesan, M. and Nietch, C.T.
-2019.
+(2019).
 Pollution Source-Targeted Water Safety Management: Characterization of Diffuse Human Fecal Pollution Sources with Land Use Informatino, Strategic Water Sampling, and Quantitative Real-Time PCR.
 In: J.B.
-Rose and B. Jiménez-Cisneros, (eds) Global Water Pathogen Project. http://www.waterpathogens.org (S. Petterson and G. Medema (eds) Part 5 Case Studies) http://www.waterpathogens.org/book/characterization-of-diffuse-human-fecal-pollution-sources-with-land-use-information-strategic-water-sampling-quantitative-real-time-PCR.
-Michigan State University, E. Lansing, MI, UNESCO.
+Rose and B. Jiménez-Cisneros, (eds) Water and Sanitation for the 21st Century: Health and Microbiological Aspects of Excreta and Wastewater Management (Global Water Pathogen Project).
+(S. Petterson and G. Medema (eds) Part 5: Case Studies), Michigan State University, E. Lansing, MI, UNESCO.

 The direct discharge of untreated human fecal pollution from diffuse sources can pose a serious health risk in recreational, drinking reservoir, irrigation, and aquaculture waters.
 Diffuse human fecal pollution can originate from a variety of sources such as leaky or damaged sewer lines, faulty septic systems, illicit waste disposal, and sanitary/combined sewer overflows.
 Evidence-based water safety management planning for diffuse fecal pollution typically relies on measurements of general fecal indicator bacteria (FIB), namely E. coli and enterococci providing an estimate of the concentration from all animal sources present in the area of interest.
 Because many impaired waters are polluted by more than one animal source and FIB do cannot discriminate between pollution types, safety planning can be limited when relying solely on FIB measurements.
 Microbial source tracking (MST) can help discriminate between pollution sources to identify diffuse human fecal pollution.
 In this case study, human-associated MST methods are combined with low-order headwatershed sampling, precipitation information, and high-resolution geographic information land use data to identify diffuse sources of human fecal pollution.